The Copyright group aims to clarify and standardise the language and procedures in NSLA libraries concerning copyright of library materials.

 The project also works with interested organisations, peak bodies and others to support and promote reform of copyright law to ensure access to information for the community and that legislation keeps pace with changing technologies.

-- Contributed submissions to the Australian Law Reform Commission's Inquiry into Copyright and the Digital Economy, 2012 and 2013.
+- Submissions to the Australian Law Reform Commission's Inquiry into Copyright and the Digital Economy (2012 and 2013)

-- Position statement on public domain works and agreed means of identifying these works in catalogue entries.
+- Position statement on public domain works and agreed means of identifying these works in catalogue entries (2012-13)

-- Continued work to develop guidelines for deeds of gift, Creative Commons and copyright exceptions.
+- Guidelines for deeds of gift, Creative Commons and copyright exceptions (2011)

 Working group members

 - Janice van de Velde, State Library of Victoria (project manager)

 - Beth Robertson, State Library of South Australia (project manager)

 - Antoinette Buchanan, Libraries ACT